Lifestyle8 min read|HEHaeun

 Couple Anniversary Milestones

-• 200 Days: A quieter but meaningful checkpoint.
-Many couples use this to reflect on their growth together.
+• 200 Days: A quieter milestone, but still meaningful.
+Many couples use it as a check-in point to talk about the relationship.

-• 500 Days: A significant milestone that shows lasting commitment.
-Some couples create time capsules or write letters to their future selves.
+• 500 Days: A statement of commitment.
+Some couples write letters to their future selves or create time capsules.

-• 1000 Days (약 2년 9개월): The ultimate milestone in Korean dating culture.
-Reaching 1000 days is a badge of honor for any couple.
+• 1000 Days (about 2 years and 9 months): The ultimate milestone in Korean dating culture.
+Reaching 1000 days is a genuine achievement.

 Try this tool now: